zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-08-28-LCM-Exp-Sample-Prep.md

 ![TUBE17_3.jpg](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/LCM_Pilot_Fixing/TUBE17_3.jpg?raw=true)

-#### LCM Notes, Day 3 (9/11/24)
+#### Sectioning and LCM Notes, Day 3 (9/11/24, tissue sectioned 9/10/24)

 1. Sectioning went well, used mixture of brush method and roll plate.
 Sectionined at -22ºC.
 One slide each for frags D&E.
+2. I added the RNAse-free water rinse back into the staining protocol today to remove excess OCT.
+All was done over dry ice and kept very cold.
+The cresyl violet stain took better in the tissues today than 9/6/24.
-2. LCM went much better, I flipped the orientation of my slides on the LCM (tissue on bottom instead of on top) and it seemed that the focal distance for images and ability of the laser to cut were much, much better.
+3. LCM went much better, I flipped the orientation of my slides on the LCM (tissue on bottom instead of on top) and it seemed that the focal distance for images and ability of the laser to cut were much, much better.
 Barely had to re-cut any dissections or adjust the laser power, which helped with speed and likely dissection quality
-3. Got one slide each for Frags D and E, and collected two sets of samples for Frag D and four for Frag E.
+4. Got one slide each for Frags D and E, and collected two sets of samples for Frag D and four for Frag E.
-4. LCM lasted about 4.5 hours, from 11:30 to 4.
+5. LCM lasted about 4.5 hours, from 11:30 to 4.

 Example photo: